the-data-center/Who-Lives/WhoLivesMarkdown.md

 ethnicities.
-Researchers have shown that most Hispanics prefer to identify by nationality rather than by pan-ethnic terms such as “Hispanic” and “Latino.”[^3] The nationalities of Hispanics residing in metro New Orleans are quite distinct from the national Hispanic profile.
+Researchers have shown that most Hispanics prefer to identify by nationality rather than by pan-ethnic terms such as “Hispanic” and “Latino.”[^3] The nationalities of Hispanics residing in Metro New Orleans are quite distinct from the national Hispanic profile.

-In 2023, the largest Hispanic group in metro New Orleans was Honduran, representing 29 percent of the Hispanic population.
+In 2023, the largest Hispanic group in Metro New Orleans was Honduran, representing 29 percent of the Hispanic population.
 In comparison, Hondurans represent only 2 percent of the national Hispanic population.
-These figures point to metro New Orleans as a hub of Honduran migration.
+These figures point to Metro New Orleans as a hub of Honduran migration.

-Not to be ignored, the Mexican population represents 16 percent of the Hispanic population in metro New Orleans.
+Not to be ignored, the Mexican population represents 16 percent of the Hispanic population in Metro New Orleans.
 Nevertheless, the Mexican population is much less prominent in the metro than nationally, where it represents 58 percent of the Hispanic population.